About The Project

 Sarah Nelson is an associate professor of French in the Department of Modern Languages and Cultures at the University of Idaho.
 Before coming to the U of I in 1999, Nelson taught at Bates College and Bowdoin College, as well as at the University of Wisconsin, where she earned her M.A. and Ph.D.
 Her research focus has broadened from the French Renaissance to the early modern period, but her interest in questions of gender has remained constant.

-Olivia Wikle is the Digital Initiatives Librarian at the University of Idaho and a core member of the CDIL faculty.
+Olivia Wikle is the Head of Digital Scholarship and Initiatives at Iowa State University.
+Prior to this, she was the Digital Initiatives Librarian at the University of Idaho and a core member of the CDIL faculty.
 She holds a B.A. in Music from Truman State University, an M.A. in Musicology from The Ohio State University, and a Master of Library Science from Indiana University.
 Her research centers around digital humanities and digital collections practice and theory.

 Alessandro Martina is a Ph.D. candidate in Italian at the University of Wisconsin-Madison.
 He earned a Master of Arts degree from West Virginia University in linguistics and second language acquisition and an M.A. from the University of Bologna in philosophy.
 His research interests are linguistics, the philosophy of language, rhetoric and poetry.